 - Mount the focus gearbox with the two silver screws.
 Mind the long plastic axis to be locked into the short gear collet because otherwise the focus won’t work at all.

 - Reattach all FPCs to the controller board.
+A toothpick maybe helpful doing this.
+The FPCs may be quite rough-running, they have to be inserted carefully and as far as possible.
 Insert the board into the lens body.
 Pay attention to the pictures and be careful not to break anything.
-The FPCs may be quite rough-running, they have to be inserted carefully and as far as possible.

 - Put the grey plastic ring on top (fits only in one single position) and screw the top cover in place with 4 screws.